-Dixon Truck Accident Lawyer (707) 564-1900
+Dixon Truck Accident Lawyer

-Another example is, after a wreck, the truck company opting to destroy or alter the driver logs that would show whether the driver was in violation of the Hours of Service set forth by federal law.
-Or, the truck company "loses" the truck driver's personnel file that may contain evidence showing whether the truck operator was properly licensed and trained to operate a big rig.Violating Drug and Alcohol Testing Rule
+Another example is that after a wreck, the truck company opts to destroy or alter the driver logs showing whether the driver violated the Hours of Service set forth by federal law.
+Or, the truck company "loses" the truck driver's personnel file, which may contain evidence showing whether the truck operator was properly licensed and trained to operate a big rig.Violating Drug and Alcohol Testing Rule

 This is a particularly troubling practice that many truck companies have engaged in.
-They tell the truck operator not to get a drug and alcohol test, even though it is required by law.
+Even though the law requires it, they tell the truck operator not to get a drug and alcohol test.
 Why?
-Because if there is evidence that the truck operator had a Blood Alcohol Content over the legal limit, that makes it much easier to establish liability on the truck operator which thereby imputes liability on the truck company.
+Because if there is evidence that the truck operator had a blood alcohol content over the legal limit, it is much easier to establish liability on the truck operator, thereby imputing liability on the truck company.
 If the truck company is found to have violated the drug and alcohol testing rule, they are only subject to a small monetary fine levied by the Federal Motor Carrier Safety Administration.
-It makes more financial sense for the truck company to pay the small fine then have evidence showing liability, which may result in a substantial jury verdict against them.Only Making Lowball Settlement Offers to a Claimant
+It makes more financial sense for the truck company to pay the small fine than have evidence showing liability, resulting in a substantial jury verdict against them.Only Making Lowball Settlement Offers to a Claimant

 The insurance company for the truck company will likely make you a settlement offer.
 The settlement offer will be so low that it does not adequately compensate you for your harm and losses.
 It is common for insurance companies to argue that you were "over-treated" after the accident or that your lost wages claim was excessive.
 You could have $100,000 in documented damages, but the truck company only offers you $25,000.